Name: McCabe Cooley2

 Doniphan to Verdun: the Official History of the 140th Infantry, by Evan

-a specific reference to William since the author, Evan Edwards, personally
+following passage from the book is a specific reference to William since the

-knew the brothers and wrote letters to their father and
+author, Evan Edwards, knew the brothers well and had written to their family

 The men of the 140th were scattered through every state in the Union.